heiyimak/heiyimak/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a CS degree
+- 🔭 I’m currently working on GitHub
 - 🌱 I’m currently learning GitHub
 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with GitHub